AaronAikman/JSONitor/README.markdown

 The application window should appear.

+### Platform notes
+Developed for Windows

+Untested on other platforms

 ## Usage

 Has many functions of a regular text editor, but also features a tree view which can be edited and transferred back to JSON in the text view.